 Although the current model version in weather@home2 produces some global-scale improvements in the global model’s simulation of the seasonal mean climate, warm biases in JJA increase over North America north of roughly 40° compared with the previous version in weather@home1 (Fig. 2 in Guillod et al., 2017).
 The warm and dry JJA biases appear clearly in the regional model simulations over the northwestern US region (NWUS, defined here as all the continental US land points west of 110° and between 40°N-49°N - the grey bounding box in Fig.S1).
 These biases may be related to, among other things, an imperfect parameterization of certain cloud processes, leading to excess downward solar radiation at the surface, which in turn triggers warm and dry summer conditions that are further amplified by biases in the surface energy and water balance in the land surface model (Sippel et al., 2016; Guillod et al., 2017).
 The fact that recent model enhancements did not reduce biases over most of the northwest US motivates the present study, which aims at reducing these warm/dry biases by way of adjusting parameter values, herein referred to as ‘parameter refinement’.

-Many small-scale atmospheric processes have significant impacts on large-scale climate states.
-Processes such as precipitation formation, radiative balance, and convection, occur at scales smaller than the spatial resolution explicitly resolved by climate models, though very high resolution regional climate models are able to resolve or partially resolve some of these processes (e.g., convection).
-These processes must be represented by parameterizations that include parameters whose uncertainty are often high because: 1) there are insufficient observations with which to constrain the parameters, 2) a single parameter is inadequate to represent the different ways a process behaves across the globe, and/or 3) there is incomplete understanding of the physical process (Hourdin et al., 2013).
-Many studies have demonstrated the importance of considering parameterization uncertainty in the simulation of present and future climates by perturbing single and multiple model parameters within plausible parameter ranges usually established by expert judgment (e.g., Murphy et al., 2004; Stainforth et al., 2005; Sanderson et al., 2008a, b, 2010, 2011; Collins et al., 2011; Bellprat et al., 2012a,b, 2016).
-These studies have argued for careful tuning of models not only to reduce model parameter uncertainties by selecting parameter values that result in a better match between model simulation results with observations, but also to better understand relationships among physical processes within the climate system via systematic experiments that alter individual parameter values or combinations thereof, in order to assess model responses to perturbing parameters.

 Improving a model by parameter refinement can be an iterative process of modifying parameter values, running a climate simulation, comparing model output to observations, and refining the parameter values again (Mauritsen et al., 2012; Schirber et al., 2013).
 This iterative process can be both computationally expensive and labor-intensive.
 Any parameter refinement process performed with the intent of improving the model also involves unavoidably arbitrary decisions - though guided by expert judgement - about which parameter(s) to adjust, which metric(s) to evaluate (i.e., which feature(s) of the climate system to simulate at some level of accuracy), and which observational dataset(s) to use as the basis for the evaluation metric(s).
 Nonetheless, model tuning through parameter refinement is invariably needed to better match model simulations with observations (Schirber et al., 2013).